turquoiseowl/i18n/README.md

 To build the project in Visual Studio 2013 / .NET Framework 4.5:

-1. Install the Visual Studio 2013 SDK is not already installed.
+1. Install the Visual Studio 2013 SDK if not already installed.
 2. Upgrade the i18n project to 2013.
 3. Remove the reference to Microsoft.VisualStudio.Shell.11 and replace it with a reference to Microsoft.VisualStudio.Shell.12.